6 ways to improve accessibility in elearning

 Screen readers can identify HTML tags and use them as navigational aids so headings should be created using the HTML tags (H1, H2, H3 etc.) rather than just being styled to look like headings.
 Likewise, buttons like ‘menu’, ‘next’ and ‘back’, should be coded using the HTML button tag so screen reader users can use their keyboard to navigate through available options.

-All video and audio content needs a text transcript for learners unable to access the original media.
+All video and audio content designed in view of achieving elearning course accessibility needs a text transcript for learners unable to access the original media.
 Plain HTML text and PDFs are generally best for screen reading.

 To make content accessible for visually impaired and colour blind learners, there needs to be a good contrast between foreground and background colours.
 Elements with poor contrast can be very difficult to read for anyone with poor vision.
 Also, remember to not use colour alone to convey information, for example by asking learners to click on the green button.